 44. plan: (noun) A set of steps to do something.

-45. pour out: (phrase) To give a lot of something, like love or blood.
+45. pour out: (verb phrase) To give a lot of something, like love or blood.

 46. prepare: (verb) To get something ready.